mattbellis/hepfile/README.md

    }
 ```
 This can not simply be converted to most common data structures, like a Pandas DataFrame,
 or written to a simple homogeneous file structure, like a CSV file.

-In a more complex case
-Let's have an image of a town, with cartoon people here.
+In a more complex case let's have an image of a town, with cartoon people here.
 To illustrate how to use hepfile with this example, we imagine a researcher conducting
 a census on a town.
 Each household in the town has some variable number of people
 in it, some variable number of vehicles, and only one residence.
 The people, vehicles,